jjyepez/z_nlp/README.md

 ![](https://img.shields.io/badge/Version-0.0.1a-red)
 ## Z nlp (codename)
-This is the initial alfa version of this experiments using NLP with node.js
+This is the initial alpha version of these experiments, using NLP with node.js

 ## Installation
 - Clone repo